bloominstituteoftechnology/Android_Rainbow/README.md

 1. Create a new Android Studio project
 2. Name the project "Rainbow"
-3. Make sure you select Java as the development language and that the target API level is below that of your testing environment.
+3. Make sure that the target API level is below that of your testing environment.

 ### Add Buttons to the App